TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/npm-loganalytics-troubleshoot-and-case-submission.md

 | where SourceNetwork == "<<Your Network name>>"
 ```

-* To check if Service Connectivity Monitor tests are recording data, run the below mentioned query in LogAnalytics for your workspace: <br>
+* To check if Service Connectivity Monitor tests are recording data, run the below mentioned query in Log Analytics for your workspace: <br>

 ```
 NetworkMonitoring